-There are currently two approved vaccines in the U.S. Introductory information about each vaccine is presented below.
+There are currently three approved vaccines in the U.S. Introductory information about each vaccine is presented below.
 Vaccine doses will be given to the American people at no cost.
 However, vaccination providers like pharmacies and clinics may be able to charge administration fees for administering the shots.
 These fees can be reimbursed by providers through a patient's public or private insurance company.
 In the case of uninsured patients, fees can be reimbursed by the Health Resources and Services Administration's Provider Relief Fund.

 - Requires 2 shots - 28 days apart - and 1 booster given at least 5 months after the second shot-given in the upper arm

 - Determined to be 94% effective in preventing COVID-19 illness in people without evidence of previous infection

-- Requires 2 shots - 21 days apart - and 1 booster given at least 5 months after the second shot- given in the upper arm
+- Requires 2 shots - 21 days apart - and 1 booster given at least 5 months after the second shot-given in the upper arm

 - Determined to be >90% effective in preventing COVID-19 illness in people without evidence of previous infection

 Johnson & Johnson's Janssen

 - Requires 1 shot and 1 booster given at least 2 months after the initial dose- given in the upper arm

 - Determined to be 66.3% effective in preventing COVID-19 illness in people without evidence of previous infection